recordlabels/recordlabels.github.io/Columbia.md

 By spring 1957,  Columbia moves to a more horizontal logo placement with Columbia to the left of a Walking Eye stacked above the Lp logo.

+By late 1957, the L-shaped logo arrangement on the cover was replaced with a purely horizontal arrangement with the “Lp” logo moved up and to the right of the Walking Eye logo (see CL 1077 and the [December 16, 1957 edition of Billboard Magazine (p.
+32)](https://www.worldradiohistory.com/hd2/IDX-Business/Music/Billboard-Index/IDX/1957/Billboard%201957-12-16-OCR-Page-0030.pdf#search=%22cl%201077%22)).

+December 16, 1957 edition of Billboard Magazine (p.
+32))].

 ### 1958: Stereo
 In September 1958, that Columbia began simultaneous mono/stereo releases.
 Mono versions of otherwise stereo recordings were discontinued in 1968.

-Around this time, the L-shaped logo arrangement on the cover was replaced with a purely horizontal arrangement with the "Lp" logo moved up and to the right of the Walking Eye logo

 ### 1961: Small CBS
 In summer 1961, the "Lp" logo was dropped, and the Walking Eye transformed to three concentric oval rings surrounding and central circle.